 Penn Payment Plan

-Alternatively, SRFS will also offer a four-payment plan with an enrollment deadline of January 14, 2021 and a first payment of January 15, 2021.
+Alternatively, SRFS is also offering a four-payment plan with an enrollment deadline of December 14, 2021 and a first payment of December 15, 2021.

 The Penn Payment Plan is a voluntary, interest-free installment plan designed for families who prefer to spread all or a portion of their educational expenses across five payments each semester.
 The plan runs from July through November for the fall semester and December through April for the spring semester.
 There is a $45 non-refundable enrollment fee each semester.